 Sara Ronnberg presented material on high frequency harmonic distortion, titled Supraharmonics and cable terminations.

-Regarding accurately measuring high frequency distortion, Math Bollen commented that, through his phD work was in the 1980’s, it was proven that resistive voltage divider type transducers are able to accurately pass frequencies up to 100 kHz.
+Regarding accurately measuring high frequency distortion, Math Bollen commented that, through his phD work was in the 1980’s, it was shown by comparing measurements and simulations that resistive voltage divider type transducers are able to accurately pass frequencies up to 100 kHz.

 Dave Zech prompted discussion from the group on whether to make IEEE 519 strictly a load-based standard or also include limits/direction for when inverter-based generation is downstream from the PCC of the installations being evaluated.